Build-a-lot: Functional buildings

-Having multiple banks increases the amount of money generated for the player.
-However, the amount of interest earned does not increase on a linear basis, i.e., each Bank will not generate 10% interest on the player's money.
-Instead, the game acts to distribute the player's money evenly in each Bank, allowing a greater total rate of interest in the Banks, so there is an overall compound interest effect.
-As an example, if the player has a total cash balance of $1,000,000 and two Banks, $500,000 will be deposited in each Bank.
-The first Bank would generate 6% ($60,000) in interest, raising the total cash amount to $1,060,000.
-The second Bank would generate 6% interest ($63,600) on half that amount ($530,000) to raise the total amount in the player's account to $1,102,500.
-If the player has three Banks rather than two, each bank generates 4% interest on the player's money.
-Accordingly, while the difference between one Bank and two Banks is substantial in that two Banks will produce more than 20% more interest than one Bank on its own, the addition of a third Bank does not appreciably add to the interest generated and takes up funds that could otherwise be used for house construction.

-CostMart is a building unlocked if the player completes all levels of the career mode of the game at a "high efficiency" or "star" level.
+An additional building, CostMart, is unlocked if the player completes all levels of the career mode of the game at a "high efficiency" or "star" level.
 It may be used in re-playing levels of the career mode, where it provides "profit-sharing"—a trickle of cash—and a trickle of free materials.
 It seems not to be available during the casual mode of the game.

 Cultural buildings

 Cultural buildings are relevant to the career mode of the game, and are frequently the goals of particular levels.

 The various cultural buildings are often tied to the personal interests of the Mayors, and also tie into the special gift given to the builder once a city is complete.
-For each city, the cultural buildings (and tie-in special gifts) are: